Rule 1: The Best Pizza Method Is One That Works For You

 Just like every other type of food, from fish & chips to falafal, every pizzaiolo makes his or her own stamp on traditional recipes and develops new or improved techniques as the generations (and technology) roll by.

-Our best piece of advice right now, is for you to immerse yourself in this food method, that is possibly the most enjoyable and universally loved of them all, and find what works for you and your equipment.
+Our best piece of advice right now is for you to immerse yourself in this food method, which is possibly the most enjoyable and universally loved of them all, and find what works for you and your equipment.

 That said, you are best to tweak just one element each time, rather than several, or you won’t necessarily know what made the difference

 Rule 2: Heat